Tongue Fetish

 Overview

-Tongue partialism is an erotic focus directed at the tongue itself: its appearance, texture, movement, and the sensations it produces.
+A tongue fetish, or tongue partialism, is an erotic focus directed at the tongue itself: its appearance, texture, movement, and the sensations it produces.
 While the tongue is broadly involved in ordinary intimacy, here it is a distinct and central point of attraction rather than an incidental part of kissing.
+The clinical-sounding label glossophilia is sometimes applied to it.
 This article covers how the interest fits within the clinical concept of partialism, how it is expressed, and what little is known about how common it is.
-The interest frequently blends into wider appreciation of the mouth, lips, and saliva.
+The interest frequently blends into a wider appreciation of the lips and mouth, and of saliva.

 History & origins